darius/slithersentence/README.md

 2. Functions are now highly modularized and specialized.
 3. Reduced number of state attributes.
 4. Eliminated the old `verbose` output flag and implemented `logging`.
+1. Fixed error that led to endless loop if no new URLs to be downloaded.

 To do next